wasawi/devart-template/project_posts/2014-03-11-references.md

 http://data-arts.appspot.com/globe/

-Also we would like to run statistics on the dreams of the people.
-For example how many times the word cat has been mentioned and what is cat usually related to.
+We would also like to run statistics on the dreams of the people.
+For example how many times the word "cat" has been mentioned and what is cat usually related to in a dream.

 ![viz](../project_images/ref_3.jpg?raw=true "viz")